 This rare cut is considered to be the single most delectable and flavorful steak available.
-Also known as the ribeye cap, deckle steak, calotte or spinalis dorsi, it is highly prized by top chefs, beef aficionados, and butchers alike.
-Surprisingly, a cut this spectacular is not universally known by its name, however anyone who has cut that small morsel of cap from a ribeye has realized there’s something special going on.
+Also known as the ribeye cap steak, deckle steak, calotte or spinalis dorsi, it is highly prized by top chefs, beef aficionados, and butchers alike.
+Surprisingly, a cut this spectacular is not universally known, however anyone who has cut that small morsel of cap from a ribeye realized there’s something special going on.
 If you look at a ribeye steak, you’ll see the large eye of meat that’s the center of the cut.
 Surrounding this center is the spinalis dorsi, or cap of ribeye.
 We carefully remove this from the entire ribeye roll to produce a beautiful cut that has the tenderness of a filet mignon, the rich marbling of a rib steak, and a mouthwatering flavor and texture all its own.
 The cap of ribeye is hard to find and is only available in limited quantities.
-Each steak is approximately 18 oz. and serves about 4 people.

 "...Hands down, Double R Ranch is the best beef in the country." ~ Eric Helner, Executive Chef, The Metropolitan Grill, Seattle, WA

 Beef sold in the U.S. is graded by the United States Department of Agriculture (USDA).
 There are eight total grades and Choice is the second highest level

 The USDA describes Choice as “high quality, but has less marbling than Prime” which means our beef at this level is excellent.
 Whenever possible, we work to use beef from the top one third of Choice for the highest quality possible within the grade.